Wealthsimple Expert Review 2021

-Based in Toronto, and with operations in the US and the UK, Wealthsimple is a Canadian based robo-advisor.
-The platform was launched at the beginning of 2017, and now has more than $4 billion in assets under management and 120,000+ clients internationally.
+Based in Toronto, with operations in the the UK as well, Wealthsimple is a Canadian based robo-advisor.
+The platform was launched at the beginning of 2017 and currently has more than 1.5 million investors.
+The platform has more than $380 million in investment from important financial institutions and investors.

-The firm is backed by $165 million in capital provided by the Power Financial Group, a financial holding company with $1.4 trillion in assets under administration.
+The firm raised a new round of $750 million CAD (~$610 million USD) and is currently valued at $4 billion CAD ( $5 billion USD).
 Wealthsimple is staffed by a team of software engineers, designers and data scientists, out of prominent tech companies such as Amazon, Google and Apple.

-As is described in Wealthsimple reviews and typical of robo-advisors, Wealthsimple creates portfolios based on sound investment research, and provides automatic rebalancing and dividend reinvesting, as well as tax-loss harvesting.
-Wealthfront investing includes a globally diversified portfolio of low-cost index funds.
+The robo-advisor, Wealthsimple Invest creates portfolios based on sound investment research, and provides automatic rebalancing and dividend reinvesting, as well as tax-loss harvesting.
+Wealthsimple investing includes a globally diversified portfolio of low-cost index funds.

 Wealthsimple Features at a Glance